lynckia/licode/README.md

 ## Building Instructions

-1. Export the paths to get the source code and the library of erizo:
+1- Export the paths to get the source code and the library of erizo:

-    - Main path to erizo<br>
+    - Main path to erizo
       export ERIZO_HOME=path/to/erizo
-    - Path to liberizo.so<br>
+    - Path to liberizo.so
       export LD\_LIBRARY\_PATH=path/to/erizo/build/erizo

-2. Execute build.sh
+2- Execute build.sh

 ##Usage